Learning Context-Dependent Choice Functions: Real-World Datasets

-\subsubsection{Expedia hotel dataset}
+\paragraph{Singleton Choice Data Conversion} The corresponding \dc datasets are created by considering the documents in $\tqi{i}$ as the task sets $\qi{i}$ and the most relevant document $\ci{i} = \set{\argmax_{\vec{x}_j \in \tqi{i}} l_j}$ as the corresponding \dc set for each instance $(\tqi{j}, \lvq{j}) \in \data_{L} \setminus \data_{Li}$.
+For training the \ac{SCM} we sub-sample \num{10} objects from each query instance $\tqi{i}$ to construct the task sets.
+Note that we still evaluate the models on the corresponding \dc test dataset, which consists of all original queries for each fold as described in \Cref{tab:letordataset}.

+\subsection{Expedia Hotel Dataset}

-The \ac{OTA} Expedia released a dataset on the Kaggle website as a competition and for research purposes\footnote{These datasets are available on \url{https://www.kaggle.com/c/expedia-personalized-sort/data}}.
+Expedia released a dataset on the Kaggle website as a competition and for research purposes\footnote{These datasets are available on \url{https://www.kaggle.com/c/expedia-personalized-sort/data}}.
 The dataset includes browsing and booking data as well as information on price competitiveness.
-The data are organized around a set of “search result impressions”, the ordered list of hotels that the user sees after they search for a hotel on the Expedia website.
+The data are organized around a set of search result impressions, the ordered list of hotels that the user sees after they search for a hotel on the Expedia website.
 In addition to impressions from the existing algorithm, the dataset contains impressions where the hotels were randomly sorted, to avoid the position bias of the existing algorithm.
 The user response is provided as a click on a hotel and/or a purchase of a hotel room.
-This dataset consists of \num{399344} search queries.

-These datasets consist of \num{45} features extracted from the search query and hotel constructing an object and each hotel is labeled with a relevance score in ${0,1,2}$, implying how relevant the hotel is to the respective query.
-A relevance score of \num{0} implies the hotel is not relevant, \num{1} means it was clicked and \num{2} means the hotel was booked by the user.
-This dataset is very similar to the \ac{LETOR} dataset as shown in \Cref{fig:letor}.
-For this dataset, we define the \rproblem by choosing the clicked or booked (relevant) hotels for the given query.
-Since for each query the number of hotels display is different, this dataset consists of different \rproblem sizes.
+This dataset consists of \num{399344} search queries and \num{45} features extracted from the search query and the hotel constructing an object.
+Each hotel is labelled with a relevance score of $0$, $1$ or $2$, indicating how relevant the hotel is to the respective query or the user.
+A relevance score of \num{0} means that the hotel is not clicked, \num{1} means it was clicked and \num{2} means the hotel was booked by the user.
+This dataset is very similar to the \ac{LETOR} dataset as shown in~\Cref{fig:letor}.
+For this dataset, we define the learning target to be the set of relevant hotels (clicked and/or booked).
+Since for each query, the number of hotels displayed is different, this dataset consists of different task sizes.